mrjano/obsidian-colored-bases-properties/README.md

 - 0.3.1 : fixed color flickering issue during fast scrolling by preventing duplicate CSS rule processing for the same property within a single processing cycle
 - 0.3.2 : additional logic improvements in the code
 - 0.3.3 : added support for file.tags properties
+- 0.3.4 : implements the observations from [Obsidian reviewer](https://github.com/obsidianmd/obsidian-releases/pull/7255#issuecomment-3312756652).
+In particular, uses Obsidian native color picker in the settings.